 As Jack is driving to the funeral, listening to "Scentless Apprentice" by Nirvana

-on his stereo, he is reading the obituary of the person who's funeral he is driving to.
-The date of death listed on the obit is April 5th, the same date that Kurt Cobain
+on his stereo, he is reading the obituary of the person whose funeral he is driving to.
+The obituary is from a paper based on the April 5th LA Times, the same date that Kurt Cobain

 committed suicide in 1994.
 It is possibly the first use of a Nirvana song on television since Courtney Love